mtrk-dev/.github/profile/README.md

   <img src="MtrkTutoPulseq.jpg" width="886"/>
 </p>

+The Pulseq file is automatically generated when the download button is clicked.
+However, to inspect the sequence using the PyPulseq plots, it is necessary to run this script outside of the Vagrant setting.

 - Clone the mtrk_designer_api repo (you can create a virtual environment to contain the python libraries installation) and go to the "mtrk_designer_api" folder.
 ```
 git clone --depth 1 https://github.com/mtrk-dev/mtrk_designer_api.git
 cd mtrk_designer_api
 ```
 - Run `pip install -r requirements.txt` to install the required dependencies.
-- Convert both `testData/gre2d.mtrk` and `testData/output_sdl_file.mtrk` into `testData/gre2d.seq` and `testData/output_sdl_file.seq` by running `python mtrkToPulseqConverter.py` (it will prompt for file names in the console) and compare the output diagrams to the ones observed in the mtrk viewer.
+- Convert both `testData/gre2d.mtrk` and `testData/output_sdl_file.mtrk` into `testData/gre2d.seq` and `testData/output_sdl_file.seq` by running `python manualMtrkToPulseqConverter.py` (it will prompt for file names in the console) and compare the output diagrams to the ones observed in the mtrk viewer.

 ## Related publications